rajkumaryeddu/expense-tracker/README.md

 # 📊 Application Workflow

-User opens the dashboard
+1.User opens the dashboard
-Adds a new expense
+2.Adds a new expense
-Flask processes the request
+3.Flask processes the request
-Expense is stored in the SQLite database
+4.Expense is stored in the SQLite database
-Dashboard updates automatically
+5.Dashboard updates automatically
-Chart.js visualizes category-wise spending
+6.Chart.js visualizes category-wise spending

 # 🛠️ Installation (Run Locally)